Brunozhon/SwiftReference/README.md

 }
 ```

-There are several of types in Swift.
+There are several types in Swift.
 They are:

 - `String`
 - `Int`